belastingdienst/opr-paas/docs/development-guide/40_e2e-tests.md

 We have a bunch of end-to-end tests that can be used by you to verify whether the operator still works as expected after you made any code changes.
-These tests are also part of our continues integration pipeline on Github.
+These tests are also part of our continues integration pipeline on GitHub.

 ## Prerequisites